tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 ## Local capacity to operate infrastructure

+## Practice over consumption of technology

-## Neighbours over big tech consumerism
+## Neighbours over faceless multinational corporations

 ???
 Lead to a big prompt for the audience to share